shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 });
 ```

-To be clear your GitHub Pages URL will look like
+To be clear, your GitHub Pages URL will look like
 `https://<user>.github.io/<name-of-your-repo>`.

-Now you're all set.
-Everything will be automated.
+Now you're set.
 Every time you push a commit
 from your local repo, Github will automatically update your page.

 ## Integrating Frontend Mentor Challenge assets